Apply

 • Immediately contact and inform the Coordinator, Sexual Violence Prevention Response or designate of an alleged incident of sexual violence/misconduct.

-• Share information with other persons (Coordinator, Sexual Violence Prevention Response; Coordinator, Respectful University Services; Coordinator, Student Conduct; Associate Vice-President (Student Affairs); Associate Vice-President (Human Resources); and others) as appropriate and in a timely manner.
+• Share information with other persons (Coordinator, Sexual Violence Prevention and Response; Coordinator, Respectful University Services; Coordinator, Student Conduct; Associate Vice-President (Student Affairs); Associate Vice-President (Human Resources); and others) as appropriate and in a timely manner.

 Contractors, subcontractors, suppliers and other third parties providing services for or to the University

-Coordinator, Respectful University Services
+Coordinator, Respectful University Services (and Manager, University Support Services)

 • Assess reports and determine if the University has the jurisdiction to investigate.